-A Passage by The World Proclaimed Author and Bear Grylls’s Enthusiast The Anti Blog Complainer
+A Passage by The World Acclaimed Author and Bear Grylls’s Enthusiast The Anti Blog Complainer

-If you didn’t know Season 3 and 4 adapts A Storm of Swords which is the third book of A Song of Ice and Fire, it’s over a 1000 pages long with about 10 different viewpoint chapters.
-Season 3 adapts the first 500 odd pages including The Red Wedding which is about 700 pages in.
-While Season 4 adapts about the last 300 pages of the novel, it’s not new for TV shows or movies to move things around for their convenience.
+Seasons 3 and 4 adapt A Storm of Swords which is the third book of A Song of Ice and Fire, it’s over a 1000 pages long with about 10 different viewpoint chapters.
+Season 3 adapts the first 500 odd pages plus The Red Wedding which is about 700 pages in.
+While Season 4 adapts about the last 300 pages of the novel.
+It’s not new for TV shows or movies to move things around for their convenience.
 The only problem with putting a big emphasis on The Red Wedding means some storylines in Season 3 will be stretched to the bone while some storylines in Season 4 will run out of material before the season ends.

 This one is just idiotic!
-Sam is worried that the only two rapers at Castle Black might hurt Gilly so he sends her and the baby to Moles Town where he knows some dangerous Wildings are coming to kill everyone!
-In the next episode it’s somewhat revealed that Jon came up with the idea to send Gilly away.
+Sam is worried that the only two rapists at Castle Black might hurt Gilly so he sends her and the baby to Moles Town where he knows some dangerous Wildlings are coming to kill everyone!
+In the next episode it’s revealed that Jon came up with the idea to send Gilly away.
 So I’m just going to blame Jon for this because I like Sam and Jon should keep his stupid plans to himself.

 Daenerys also blundered a bit this season as most of her scenes are very eh.
 The only good scenes from this season is when Daenerys sees those children crucified and pretty much everything to do with her conquest of Meereen.
 A few others would be the sexual tension between Missendei and Grey Worm, Jorah being revealed as a traitor and forced into exile and Daenerys being forced to chain up her dragons.

-I really liked both Tyrion and Sansa’s storyline this season but I’ll start with Sansa as it’s much shorter.
-This season reveals just how big of a mastermind Littlefinger is as it’s revealed he is the main catalyst of the entire series.
+I really liked both Tyrion and Sansa’s storylines this season but I’ll start with Sansa as it’s much shorter.
+This season shows just how big of a mastermind Littlefinger is as it’s revealed he is the main catalyst of the entire series.
 He was the one to tell Lysa to poison Jon Arryn and write a letter to the Starks to say the Lannisters did it.
-He was the master planner behind Joffrey’s death and it was his plan to marry Lysa, then kill her and then remove her son to become Lord of the Vale.
-This season also finally made me give a damn about Sansa as she brilliantly manipulates the bannermen and perfectly plays the role of the daughter to Westeros greatest mastermind.
+He was the master planner behind Joffrey’s death and it was his plan to marry Lysa, then kill her and remove her son so he could become Lord of the Vale.
+This season also finally made me give a damn about Sansa as she brilliantly manipulates the bannermen and perfectly plays the role of the daughter to Westeros’s greatest mastermind.

 I still love season 4 as it’s very engaging and entertaining.
 It’s full of great and memorable moments.
 You could probably overlook some of the more stupid moments and still enjoy yourself.
 It also technically looks better than the three previous seasons.
 I feel comfortable slotting it between 7 or 8 out of 10.
 Season 4 was my favourite season when I first watched it but now I’m more leaning towards the first two seasons as they were more consistent with how they balanced their storylines.